 Why Would a Developer Choose to Include Fewer Parking Spots?

 For years Chicago’s zoning ordinance, which requires large amount of off-street car parking as part of most new residential buildings, has prevented developers from taking full advantage of transit-friendly locations.
 However, a transit-oriented development ordinance that passed last year lowers the required number of parking spaces for buildings near transit stations.
-As Steven Vance reported, Centrum Partners is proposing to build a five-to-seven-story rental building next to the Brown Line’s Paulina stop, which would be the first known development to take advantage of the parking minimum reduction.
+As Steven Vance reported, Centrum Partners is proposing to build a five-to-seven-story rental building next to the Brown Line’s Paulina stop at 3400 N Lincoln Ave, which would be the first known development to take advantage of the parking minimum reduction.

 The building would feature 31 to 48 apartments and 6,000 square feet of first-floor retail, but only nine parking spaces.
 Under the old rules, one spot would have been required per unit at this location.
 The TOD ordinance permits including only half as many spaces at buildings within 600 feet of a transit station.
 To get down to only nine spaces, Centrum has requested a zoning variance from 47th Ward Alderman Ameya Pawar, and Pawar has expressed willingness to do so.

 The fly in the ointment is that, much like what happened with the Children’s Memorial Hospital redevelopment, neighbors are pressuring the developer to add more parking to the plan because they are convinced that more housing means more cars, no matter what.
 It’s important for neighborhood residents who want to see city-friendly, walkable development, not more traffic, to let Pawar know they’re against adding parking to the design.
 If you live in the ward, contact the alderman at info[at]ward47.org to let your voice be heard and request updates on the project.